Tschmitt99/datavizgroup16/index.md

 It's very easy to make some words **bold** and other words *italic* with Markdown.
 You can even [link to Google!](http://google.com)

+# Link to the dataset assignment I uploaded as a test to see if file downloads work from the repo
 https://github.com/Tschmitt99/datavizgroup16/blob/gh-pages/Tony%20Schmitt%20Milestone%201%20dataset.docx?raw=true

 ### Markdown